tiredpixel/z.2015-11-24.ryespy/README.md

     $ ryespy --listener rax-cf --rax-cf-username vegetable --rax-cf-api-key helpimacelery --rax-cf-container vegetable-box --notifier-sidekiq

-For non-DFW region, use `--rax-cf-region LON`.
+For non-DFW region, use `--rax-cf-region lon`.
 For non-US auth endpoint, use `--rax-cf-endpoint uk`.
 Is your Rackspace account in London?
 Fret not; combine these and use `--rax-cf-endpoint uk --rax-cf-region lon`.
 For non-* or multiple key prefix filters, use `--rax-cf-prefixes virtual-dir1/,virtual-dir`.

 ## Advanced Usage